numToStr/Comment.nvim/README.md

 `gcw` - Toggle from the current cursor position to the next word `gc$` - Toggle from the current cursor position to the end of line `gc}` - Toggle until the next blank line
-`gc5l` - Toggle 5 lines after the current cursor
-`gc8k` - Toggle 8 lines before the current cursor
-`gcip` - Toggle inside of paragraph
+`gc5l` - Toggle 5 lines after the current cursor position `gc8k` - Toggle 8 lines before the current cursor position `gcip` - Toggle inside of paragraph
 `gca}` - Toggle around curly brackets